Leibethra: Archaeological Park

 The circular route starts at the ground plan of a house that dates back to the Mycenaean era.
 It was discovered in the course of road construction near Platamon.

 Further along is an oval-shaped house, which was built in the 8th century BC.
 The dimensions of the ground plan were modeled on a house excavated in Krania, at the foot of the Platamon Castle.
 The foundation consist of stone and the basic framework of wood.
 The walls were made of a mixture of clay and straw, in which goat hair was incorporated.
 The roof was covered with reed.

 The main building of the park was modeled on the ancient winery the foundation of which was excavated in the plain of Leivithra (Komboloi).
 Within the building, the development of the region from the Neolithic Age to the destruction of the place is represented.

 On the west side of the park, four pavilions inform about the life and work of Orpheus and the Muses; in the immediate vicinity is a small open-air theater, which was created in the form of an ancient amphitheater.
 Behind the theater, a staircase leads to the opposite archaeological site.

 Along the ways are plants that play a role in Greek mythology and whose importance is explained on information boards.
 On the southwestern edge of the park is a small forest trail.

-Cultural events
+Olympic festival

 The archeological park of Leivithra is one of the venues of the Olympus Festival.
 Inside and outside the main building exhibitions of local artists and clubs take place.
 In addition to classical tragedies and comedies, the theater also performs concerts and plays.